cansyl/DEEPScreen/README.md

     * **deepscreen_models_hyperparameters_performance_results.tsv** stores the hyper-parameter values and the performance results of the finalized DEEPScreen models in the independent performance tests,
     * **DEEPScreen_Models_Performance_Test_Results.txt** same as deepscreen_models_hyperparameters_performance_results.tsv but in a simplified format, where only the independent test performance results are included,
     * **dude_models_hyperparameters_performance_results.tsv** stores the hyper-parameter values and the test performance results of the models trained with the DUD-E dataset,
-    * **lenselinks_models_hyperparameters_performance_results.tsv** stores the hyper-parameter values and the test performance results of the models trained with Lenselink et al's dataset,
+    * **lenselinks_models_hyperparameters_performance_results.tsv** stores the hyper-parameter values and the test performance results of the models trained with Lenselink *et al.*'s dataset,
     * **LOGS** folder contains the log files of the hyper-parameter opmization and performance test runs,
     * **muv_models_hyperparameters_performance_results.tsv** stores the hyper-parameter values and the test performance results of the  models trained with the MUV dataset.
     * **Renin_Active_Ligand_Drug_Predictions_ChEMBLid.txt** contains the interacting ligand predictions (only FDA approved or experimental drugs) for the renin target protein (ChEMBL compound ids), to be used in the case study.